gdanko/SwiftBar-plugins/README.md

         * Configure how many "Top Consumers" to display in the list
 * gdanko-system-DiskConsumers.5m.py - This plugin reads a configured list of paths and shows the top disk consumers under directory.
 When you click on the menu bar item you can then see:
     * An entry for each configured path.
 You can click on any of the items in the list to attempt to open it.
-* gdanko-system-DiskUsage.2s.py - This plugin reads a configured list of mountpoints and shows used/total space for each.
+* gdanko-system-DiskUsage.2s.py - This plugin reads a configured mountpoint and shows its used/total space.
 When you click on the menu bar item you can then see:
     * An entry for each configured mountpoint.
 Under each mountpoint you will see:
         * The mountpoint, e.g., /Volumes/Foo
         * The device name, e.g., /dev/disk1s1